open-contracting/kingfisher-summarize/docs/querying-data.rst

 Querying data
 =============

-Before you begin, read the :doc:`index` page to learn about how data is stored in Kingfisher Views.
+Before you begin, read the :doc:`index` page to learn about how data is stored in Kingfisher Summarize.

-Tables in Kingfisher Views can contain summaries of:
+Tables in Kingfisher Summarize can contain summaries of:

 * individual OCDS releases
 * individual OCDS releases from an OCDS record